 “I’m not a huge proponent of fungicides, it’s more about providing the right cultural control practices.
 We’ll do compost top dressing.
 We’ll do whatever we can to make the turf as thick and healthy as possible going into winter,” Forsee says.

-Forsee says he typically only uses fungicides for spot treatment if disease is noted in an isolated area of a lawn.
+Forsee says he typically only uses fungicides for spot treatment if

 “Geography plays a huge part in what you should do for your lawn to get ready for winter,” says Mike Fitzpatrick, vice president of U.S. Lawns.
 “It all really depends on some proper horticultural practices, but it really depends on what you’re looking for, for that lawn to look like through the winter.”